practicalli/spacemacs/work-in-progress.md

-## Madeline & powerline
+## Modeline & powerline

 `SPC t m t` - toggle mode line

 There are other modeline toggles under `SPC t m` that you might explore.

-@cpmcdaniel if it's the separators between the things in the modeline that is bothering you, you can change the separator in our `.spacemacs`...
-I set mine to `nil`, ala:
+change the separator, in this example removing the separator by setting the value to `nil`
 ```
 (setq powerline-default-separator nil
         powerline-center-theme t)